Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Preliminaries

-Expanding the scope of attack scenarios, Fang~\etal~\cite{fang2024llmagentsautonomouslyexploit} demonstrate the ability of LLM agents to replicate one-day exploits using vulnerability descriptions from CVE records autonomously.
+Expanding the scope of attack scenarios, Fang~\etal~\cite{fang2024llmagentsautonomouslyexploit} demonstrate the ability of \cyberagents{} to replicate one-day exploits using vulnerability descriptions from CVE records autonomously.
 Their work extends into web security, where they introduce agents capable of interacting with browsers to exploit web vulnerabilities such as SQL injection and Cross-Site Scripting~\cite{fang2024llmagentsautonomouslyhack}.
 They further explore the feasibility of a multi-agent framework, where task-specific agents collaborate to discover and exploit target systems~\cite{fang2024teams}.
 Another work in the same vein was proposed by Xu~\etal~\cite{autoattacker}, who introduced \texttt{AutoAttacker}—a multi-agent framework designed for fully automated attacks, from reconnaissance through to exploitation.
+Building on \pgpt and \texttt{AutoAttacker}, Huang~\etal~\cite{penheal} introduce \texttt{PenHeal}, an attack framework featuring a remediation module that automatically patches discovered vulnerabilities.